Facilities & Construction Track

 Moderator: Michael Gerhardt

-- Discuss new planning considerations that align with changes in hospital priorities and patient needs.
+- Develop strategies to realign construction projects with the changes in hospital priorities and patient expectations.

 About the Panelists